A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Result

-We further investigate the evolution of the quenched fraction of galaxies as a function of stellar mass and redshift, as illustrated in Fig.~\ref{fig:mass bin fraction}.
-At high redshift ($z>4$), QGs are exceedingly rare across all stellar masses, with quenched fractions consistently below 5\%.
-As redshift decreases, the growth in the QG fraction diverges significantly depending on stellar mass.
-At the high-mass end, the fraction of QGs rises rapidly starting below 5\% at $z=4$ and reaching 40\% by $z=2$.
-Conversely, at the low-mass end, the fraction of QGs increases slowly and has not reached 20\% in the local universe.
+\blue{We further investigate the evolution of the quenched fraction as a function of stellar mass and redshift (Fig.~\ref{fig:mass bin fraction}).
+We include the $9.0 < \log(M_{\star}/M_{\odot}) < 9.5$ bin to align with the mass range of \cite{muzzin_evolution_2013}, noting that incompleteness effects largely cancel out in the fraction ratio compared to absolute number densities.
+At high redshift ($z>4$), the QG fraction remains consistently low ($<2\%$) across the full mass range, with only a marginal increase to $\sim7\%$ for galaxies with $10 < \log(M_\star/M_\odot) < 11$.
+However, toward lower redshifts, the evolution diverges strongly depending on mass.
+The high-mass quenched fraction surges from 5\% at $z=4$ to 40\% by $z=2$.
+In contrast, the low-mass fraction grows sluggishly, remaining below 20\% even in the local Universe.}